p-ssanders/tanzu-platform-demo/tce/onboarding/README.md

     - name: harbor-credentials
     ```
 1. Apply [role](role.yaml) & [role bindings](role-binding.yaml) to the service account so it can create resources in the dev team's namespace
+1. Provide the developers with the `kubeconfig` to access the cluster.
 1. Apply a workload per app